TheDigitalNinja/million-song-library/README.md

 ## A. Automatic setup

 To setup project run the `setup.sh` script under `/common` directory.
+Full process ETA 45 min

 > **Java 1.8** is required. **Maven 3.3.9**, **npm@2.7.x** and **node@v0.12.x** or higher are recommended before continuing with setup.
 Script doesn't include ssh key setup.
 If running on windows see about install [chocolatey](https://chocolatey.org/) before continuing.